CP52A:

 Data-driven Modeling of Global Storm Surges (643247)

-Michael Getachew Tadesse, University of Central Florida, Orlando, FL, United States and Thomas Wahl, University of Central Florida, Department of Civil, Environmental, and Construction Engineering & National Center for Integrated Coastal Research, Orlando, United States
+Michael Getachew Tadesse, University of Central Florida, Orlando, FL, United States and Thomas Wahl, Department of Civil, Environmental, and Construction Engineering & National Center for Integrated Coastal Research, University of Central Florida, Orlando, United States

 Probabilistic projections of high-tide flooding frequency in the United States during the 21st century (652027)

-Philip R Thompson, University of Hawaiʻi at Mānoa, Oceanography, Honolulu, United States, Benjamin Hamlington, University of Colorado at Boulder, Boulder, CO, United States, Mark A Merrifield, Scripps Institution of Oceanography, La Jolla, United States and William Sweet, NOAA/NOS, Silver Spring, MD, United States
+Philip R Thompson, University of Hawaiʻi at Mānoa, Oceanography, Honolulu, United States, Benjamin Hamlington, University of Colorado at Boulder, Boulder, CO, United States, Mark A Merrifield, Scripps Institution of Oceanography, La Jolla, United States and William Sweet, NOAA/NOS, Silver Spring, United States

 On the Changing Pattern of Seasonal Flooding Along the U.S. East Coast (636415)